Why and how teams

-Team members are smarter, because soliciting responses can help you check your understanding, clarify your thoughts, put things into your own terms, and help you rememeber
+Team members are smarter, because when you solicit responses from a partner you get a chance to check your understanding, clarify your thought, put things into your own terms, and make it easier to remember

 You likely know a lot about groups, but not about teams

 - The Wisdom of Teams, Katzenbach